catlirex/catlirex/README.md

 ## Stay Hungry.
 Challenge Accepted

 ### About me:
-- Full Stack BootsCamp Student
+- Full Stack BootsCamp Student (6 months full-time course)
 - Looking for Junior Software Developer position
 - Coding is FUN and I love the way I can put my pass IT experience into my furture role.
 - Past job experience in Start-up and Tech-Agency include: